Raghbir Singh Bhola

-Raghbir Singh Bhola (18 August 1927 – 21 January 2019) was an Indian Airforce Officer and international hockey player who represented India in the 1956 Melbourne and 1960 Rome Olympics, winning a gold and silver medal respectively for the country.
-He was also awarded the Arjuna Award for his contributions to Indian Hockey in 2000.
+Raghbir Singh Bhola (18 August 1927 – 21 January 2019) was an Indian Airforce officer and international hockey player who represented India in the 1956 Melbourne and 1960 Rome Olympics, winning a gold and silver medal, respectively.
+He was also awarded the Arjuna Award for his contributions to Indian hockey in 2000.

 Early life and education

 Bhola, was born in a middle-class family in Multan (now Pakistan); his ancestors belonged to Pind Dadan Khan and his grandparents moved to Multan around the end of the 18th Century.
 He went to the Government Model High School, in Khanewal, Pakistan.
 Growing up in Khanewal, without electricity and only one communal water pump, his father used to wake-up the family early to collect water everyday and do other chores around the house.
 After graduating from high school, he moved to New Delhi for higher studies, where he studied Electrical Engineering from the Delhi College of Engineering, now known as Delhi Technological University (DTU).
 After completing his Electrical Engineering from DCE, he joined the Indian Air Force in February 1952.
 In 1962, Bhola was selected by the Indian Air Force to undergo a two-year post graduation course in Electrical Engineering at the College of Aeronautics, Carnfield University, UK which he completed successfully.